Eljoy/mobile-challenge/api/README.md

 - `id`: The id of the expense to update

 #### Body parameters:
-- `comment`: The comment to set on an expense
+- `note`: The note to set on an expense

 ### Uploading a receipt to an expense